Jonqora/VibeCheckMyProf/README.md

 See the above information about the prompted variable values.
 Terraform will ask for confirmation before applying the changes.
 Type `yes` to proceed.

 Once Terraform has finished applying the configuration, it will output the **RDS endpoint**.
 You can use this endpoint to connect to the database.
-Note: it may take a few minutes for this to complete.
+Note: it may take a few minutes for this step to complete.

 ### Cleanup (Optional)
 If you want to destroy the RDS instance, you can use: